Conservatory (greenhouse)

-A conservatory is a building or room having glass or other transparent roofing and walls used as a greenhouse or a sunroom.
+A conservatory is a building or room having glass or other transparent roofing and walls, used as a greenhouse or a sunroom.
 Usually it refers to a space attached to a conventional building such as a house, especially in the United Kingdom.
-Elsewhere, especially in America, it can often refer to a large free-standing glass-walled building in a botanic garden or park, sometimes also called a palm house if tall enough for trees.
+Elsewhere, especially in America, it can often refer to a large freestanding glass-walled building in a botanic garden or park, sometimes also called a palm house if tall enough for trees.
 Municipal conservatories became popular in the early 19th century.

 Description

 Many cities, especially those in cold climates and with large European populations, have built municipal conservatories to display tropical plants and hold flower displays.
 This type of conservatory was popular in the early nineteenth century, and by the end of the century people were also giving them a social use (e.g., tea parties).
 Conservatory architecture varies from typical Victorian glasshouses to modern styles, such as geodesic domes.
 Many were large and impressive structures and are included in the list below.

-In the UK the legal definition of a conservatory is a building that has at least 50% of its side wall area glazed and at least 75% of its roof glazed with translucent materials, either polycarbonate sheeting or glass.
+In the UK, the legal definition of a conservatory is a building that has at least 50% of its side wall area glazed and at least 75% of its roof glazed with translucent materials, either polycarbonate sheeting or glass.
 Today, the terms sunroom, solarium and conservatory are used interchangeably by the public, but in general the term conservatory and particularly English conservatory evoke the image of an ornate structure, echoing the traditions of that Victorian era of conservatory building.
 Modern conservatories tend also to be graced with a traditional cresting and finial, along with single, double patio or even bi-folding doors.

 These structures have been designed and built around the world, in private gardens, parks, and botanical institutions.
 Smaller garden conservatories have become popular, which may be dual-function, equally devoted to horticulture and recreation, or favor the latter, as a solarium or sunroom.